GarliqBread/Noteup/README.md

 </h2>

-<p align="center">A web and desktop markup notes app.</p>
+<p align="center">A Web and Desktop markup note-taking app.</p>

 ![Screenshot](./assets/mockups.png)

-[Noteup](https://noteup.dev/) is a free, open-source markup notes app for the web, mobile(PWA) and desktop.
-Your notes are saved in the local storage, but are available for import/export.
+[Noteup](https://noteup.dev/) is a free, open-source Github-flavored markup note-taking app for the web, mobile(PWA) and desktop.
+Your notes are saved in the local storage but are available for import/export.

 ## Get started